 2.1 Data

 To provide broad geographic and temporal coverage, data from the Human Fertility Database (HFD) and Human Fertility Collection (HFC) were combined (Max Planck Institute for Demographic Research (Germany) and Vienna Institute of Demography (Austria), 2015, 2016).
-The Human Fertility Database (HFD) includes age-specific fertility rates (ASFRs) for 28 countries over a range of periods, and is entirely based on official vital statistics from each country; data from each country are rigorously checked and standardised according to a detailed methods protocol.
-In addition to overall ASFRs birth-order specific fertility rates are also included in the HFD, alongside summary statistics such as crude birth rates, mean age at birth, and total fertility rates;(Max Planck Institute for Demographic Research (Germany) and Vienna Institute of Demography (Austria), 2016) however for the present visualisations only overall ASFRs are used.
-The HFC is a complementary database to the HFD, created by the same institutions, which aims to supplement the high-quality, official vital statistics contained in the HFD with data from additional sources whose data quality may not be of the same standard.
-(Grigorieva et al., 2015) Data disaggregated by age in single year was used from both the HFD and HFC, and Lexis squares (one year by one year) rather than Lexis triangles or Lexis parallelograms were used, as in practice the use of squares only has limited effect on precision of cohort estimates.
-(Caselli and Vallin, 2005) In addition to the 28 countries from the HFD, data from 48 countries were used, but not all were included in the final lattice visualisation of 45 countries because of limited periods of observation.
+The HFD includes age-specific fertility rates (ASFRs) for 28 countries over different periods, and is based on official vital statistics from each country; data from each country are rigorously checked and standardised according to a detailed methods protocol.
+In addition to overall ASFRs, birth-order specific fertility rates are also included in the HFD, alongside summary statistics, namely crude birth rates, mean age at birth, and total fertility rates (Max Planck Institute for Demographic Research (Germany) and Vienna Institute of Demography (Austria), 2016) however for the present visualizations only overall ASFRs are used.
+The HFC is a complementary database to the HFD, created by the same institutions, which aims to supplement the high-quality, official vital statistics contained in the HFD with data from additional sources whose data quality may not be of the same standard (Grigorieva et al., 2015).
+Data disaggregated by age in single year was used from both the HFD and HFC, and Lexis squares (one year by one year) rather than Lexis triangles or Lexis parallelograms were used, as in practice the use of squares only has limited effect on precision of cohort estimates (Caselli and Vallin, 2005).
+In addition to the 28 countries from the HFD, data from 48 countries were used, but not all were included in the final lattice visualization because of limited periods of observation.
 Further details are provided in the online appendix.

 Data from the HFD and HFC are overlapping for some years and countries.
-Where more than one country- and year-specific ASFR was available, the value from the HFD was used in first preference; otherwise, records from the HFC were used in the following order of preference according to the ‘collection’ field of the HFC dataset: 1) STAT (Official Statistical Data); 2) ODE (Data from the European Demographic Observatory, L’Observatoire Démographique Européen); 3) RE (Research estimates).
+Where more than one country- and year-specific ASFR was available, the value from the HFD was used; otherwise, records from the HFC were used in the following order of preference according to the ‘collection’ field of the HFC dataset: 1) STAT (Official Statistical Data); 2) ODE (Data from the European Demographic Observatory, L’Observatoire Démographique Européen); 3) RE (Research estimates).
 For almost all countries, this approach produced a dataset comprising ASFRs for many contiguous years; linear interpolations of ASFRs were used for the few countries and years where this was not the case.
 The code for both combining data across sources and interpolating values where necessary are available in the online appendix.

 2.2 Lexis surface mappings

-For each country, ASFRs were arranged onto a Lexis surface with birth cohort year on the horizontal axis and age in years on the vertical axis; as mentioned previously Lexis squares rather than triangles or parallelograms were used throughout, so these are not true cohort estimates, but are sufficient to illustrate the principles of the visualisation, and the R code is freely available for researchers to iterate the approach further.
-ASFRs for each country and year were mapped to colours and shades using the Spectral colour palate from the RColorBrewer R package.
-(Neuwirth, 2014) The R packages Lattice and LatticeExtra were used to produce the visualisations.
-(Sarkar, 2008)
+For each country, ASFRs were arranged onto a Lexis surface with birth cohort year on the horizontal axis and age in years on the vertical axis.
+As mentioned previously Lexis squares rather than triangles or parallelograms were used throughout, so these are not true cohort estimates, but are sufficient to illustrate the visualization principles, and the R code is freely available for researchers to iterate the approach further.
+ASFRs for each country and year were mapped to colours and shades using the Spectral colour palate from the RColorBrewer R package (Neuwirth, 2014).
+The R packages Lattice and LatticeExtra were used to produce the visualizations (Sarkar, 2008).